-In the New File dialog, specify the filename.
+In the opened dialog, specify the name of the requirements file.
 The recommended name for the requirements file is requirements.txt.
 When a file with this name is added to the root project directory, it is automatically detected by Python Integrated tools.

 You can also run